-- (xv) no unauthorized changes in ownership or management agent(s) have occurred. - 2.
-Review. - (i) The Agency will review the certifications submitted under C(1) for compliance with the requirements of Section 42. - (ii) With respect to each tax credit project- - (A) the Agency will conduct on-site inspections of all buildings in the project by the end of the second calendar year following the year the last building in the project is placed in service and, for at least twenty percent (20%) of the project's low-income units, inspect the units and review the low-income certifications, the documentation supporting the certifications, and the rent records for the tenants in those units; and - (B) at least once every three (3) years, the Agency will conduct on-site inspections of all buildings in the project and, for at least twenty percent (20%) of the project's lowincome units, inspect the units and review the low-income certifications, the documentation supporting the certifications, and the rent records for the tenants in those units. - (iii) The Agency will randomly select low-income units and tenant records to be inspected and reviewed. - 3.
-Frequency and form of certification.
-The certifications and reviews of C(1) and C(2) will be made annually covering each year of the fifteen (15) year compliance period under Section 42(i)(1).
+- (i) The Agency will review the certifications submitted under C(1) for compliance with the requirements of Section 42.
+The Agency may review the low-income certifications electronically using the Rental Compliance Reporting System (RCRS) or wherever the owner maintains/stores the records, at the Agency's discretion. - (ii) With respect to each tax credit project: - (A) the Agency will conduct on-site inspections of all buildings in the project by the end of the second calendar year following the year the last building in the project is placed in service and, for the lesser of twenty percent (20%) of the project's low-income units or the minimum sample size required by guidance published in the Internal Revenue Bulletin, inspect the units and review the low-income certifications, the documentation supporting the certifications, and the rent records for the tenants in those units; and - (B) at least once every three (3) years, the Agency will conduct on-site inspections of all buildings in the project and, for the lesser of twenty percent (20%) of the project's low-income units or the minimum sample size required by guidance published in the Internal Revenue Bulletin, inspect the units and review the low-income certifications, the documentation supporting the certifications, and the rent records for the tenants in those units. - (iii) The Agency will randomly select low-income units and tenant records to be inspected and reviewed. - 3.
+Frequency and form of certification: The certifications and reviews of C(1) and C(2) will be made annually covering each year of the fifteen (15) year compliance period under Section 42(i)(1).
 The owner certifications will be made under penalty of perjury.